FishOnTheGround/building_begonia_eos/README.md

+# Discontinued
+This project has been discontinued.
+Meaning no new releases are in the horizon.
+One can possibly use this page though as a guide on how to build /e/ for begonia.
+Have fun!

 # Building /e/ os for begonia

 1. Create your working directory, e.g. "~/building/begonia/eos" and open a terminal window on this location.